-My name is Iir Prihatinawati.
-I am from Indonesia and trained in Bali and moved to Cambridge in summer 2015.
+My name IIR PRIHATINAWATI.
+I am Indonesian and trained in Bali, Peterborough, Jakarta, and London.
+I moved to Cambridge in summer 2015.
 I am is an Associate level II with Yoga Alliance Profesionals UK.

-I began my yoga journey early in my life to help with asthma, gradually evolving into regular asana practice.
-From then on, I have been practicing yoga for more than half of my life and yoga has become my way of life.
-I never plan to be a yoga teacher.
-During my home practices, friends come over and encouraged me to take my teaching qualifications.
+I began my yoga journey early in my life to help with asthma, gradually evolving into regular practice.
+I have been practicing yoga for more than half of my life and I never plan to be a yoga teacher.
+During my home practices, friends came over and encouraged me to take my teaching qualifications.
 These then grew into my earlier classes taught.

-With my passion to learn and philosophy of constantly being a student in life, I continue attending workshops and trainings from world-known teachers to improve my practice and teaching skills.
-I never missed David Swenson’s visit in Cambridge, love learning from Leslie Kaminof, Alexandra Crow, Doug Swenson, Michael James Wong, and the list is endless.
+With my passion to learn and philosophy of constantly being a student in life, I continue attending workshops and trainings from world-known teachers to improve my practice and teaching skills such as David Swenson’s visit in Cambridge, Leslie Kaminof, Jason Crandell, Alexandra Crow, Marcus Veda, Doug Swenson, Dylan Werner, Michael James Wong, and the list is endless.
 I intend to continue doing this because I believe one can not give from an empty cup.

 Prior becoming a yoga teacher, as graduated from linguistic and literature as my first degree, I taught, translated, and interpret lndonesian-English and English-Indonesian for 12 years.
 I have taught Australian Federal Police, Departemen of Foreign Affairs of Australia, British, and New Zealand, World Bank, WHO, Australian Air Force, CIFOR, ABC news, museum curators, book writers, researchers, students, businesspeople, while at the same time raising my first son and finishing my master degree in Psychology of Education, in speciality of Creative thingking in children development.
 With my Master’s Degree, teaching is something I am very familiar with.
 I bring my understanding of progression into my classes.
-I break poses into smaller components and sequence mindfully and intelligently to reach a peak pose, with strong emphasis on the breath-movement connection, integrity and mindfulness.
+I break poses into smaller components and sequence mindfully and intelligently to reach a peak of the practice, with strong emphasis on the breath-movement connection, integrity and mindfulness.

 Connection between breath and movement.
 Focusing on our breathing encourages us to focus on your own body rather than those around us, making us more aware of its strengths but also its limitations.

 Muscular integrity and hands-on assists.
-By moving around the class as I teach, I encourage my students to be more aware of their muscular activities, biomechanical as well as their functional structure, keeping the body safely aligned and engage the relevant muscles, which allows them to get safely deeper into the pose, if and when they wishes.
+By moving around the class as I teach, I encourage my students to be more aware of their muscular activities, biomechanical as well as their functional structure, keeping the body move safely and stabil by engaging the relevant muscular structures, which allows them to get safely deeper into the pose, if and when they wishes.